31 Essential HVAC Tools List: Different Types & Their Uses

 7. Manifold Gauges

-Easily one of the most essential tools for an HVAC technician is a manifold gauge.
-These gauges help you find leaks in an airline.
-They also remove refrigerant from an HVAC unit or charging air conditioner units.
-This, along with the multimeter, is one of the most important tools for an HVAC technician.
+One of the most essential tools for an HVAC technician is a manifold gauge.
+It helps you find leaks in an airline.
+The manifold gauge is essential when removing refrigerant from an HVAC unit or charging air conditioner units.

 8. Refrigeration Gauges

-If you work in HVAC, you probably know that you will be dealing with a lot of refrigerants.
-Easily measure refrigerant levels using a refrigeration gauge.
-Refrigeration gauges come with the manifold, but hoses are sold separately.
+If you work in HVAC, you probably know that you will be dealing with many refrigerants.
+You can measure refrigerant levels using a refrigeration gauge.
+It comes with the manifold, but the hoses are sold separately.

 9. Refrigeration Gauge Hoses

-Ensure that no refrigerant leaks outside of the unit by purchasing refrigeration gauge hoses with quick release fittings and de minimis fittings.
+You can ensure that no refrigerant leaks outside of the unit by purchasing refrigeration gauge hoses with quick-release fittings and de minimis fittings.
 These fittings reduce the amount of refrigerant that may leak outside of the unit.

 Cutting and Stripping Tools

-Whenever you work on HVAC units, you have to work with wires and rewire different systems.
-As a result, you need a variety of cutting and stripping tools that can cut through different materials, such as metal sheets and wires.
+Whenever you work on HVAC units, you must work with wires and rewire different systems.
+As a result, you need various cutting and stripping tools that can cut through different materials, such as metal sheets and wires.

 10. Crimpers

-As an HVAC technician, you come in contact with a lot of open pipes.
-Use a crimper to close the open end of a rounded pipe.
-The teeth on the crimper are what allow for the open end to be closed.
+As an HVAC technician, you come in contact with several open pipes.
+You can use a crimper to close the open end of a rounded pipe.
+The teeth on the crimper allow the open end to be closed.
 You will then insert the newly closed end into the open end of a separate pipe to put them together.

 11. Tubing Cutters

 Air conditioning systems use copper tubing.
-Tubing cutters are specifically designed so you can cut this tubing efficiently.
-How you use this tool is by clamping a cutting wheel around the tube and spinning it until you cut it completely.
-Expect to tighten the clamp as you rotate the tube.
+Tubing cutters are specifically designed so you can cut the tubing efficiently.
+You use the tool by clamping a cutting wheel around the tube and spinning it until you cut it completely.
+You have to tighten the clamp as you rotate the tube.

 12. Metal Shears